GoogleCloudPlatform/spanner-migration-tool/docs/index.md

 ## Supported Sources and Targets

-- **Schema Migrations**: SMT supports schema migrations for MySQL, PostgreSQL, SQLServer and Oracle.
+- **Schema Migrations**: SMT supports schema migrations for MySQL and PostgreSQL.
-- **Data Migrations**: SMT supports minimal downtime migrations for MySQL, PostgreSQL and Oracle, and POC migration for MySQL, PostgreSQL, SQLServer and Oracle.
+- **Data Migrations**: SMT supports minimal downtime migrations and POC migration for MySQL and PostgreSQL databases.

 ## About the project